mtumilowicz/solidity-basics-event-ticketing-app-workshop/README.txt

         * during busy times, like the holiday season, the delivery service may increase the standard delivery fee
             * increase will be set by the delivery company and will affect all customers equally
     * comparable to Bitcoin’s difficulty adjustment
-    * network capacity would be increased to 16 million gas, so that 50% utilization matches up with our current 8 million gas limit
-        * when the network is at >50% capacity, the BASEFEE increments up slightly and when capacity is at <50%, it decrements down slightly
-        * increments are constrained, the maximum difference in BASEFEE from block to block is predictable
     * oracles might run into issues under EIP-1559 during periods of high congestion
         * they need to provide the pricing information for nearly all of DeFi
         * might end up paying incredibly high fees in order to ensure the pricing information reaches the DeFi application in a timely manner